gastate/calculator/README.md

 **Serverless + Typescript calculator** – Sample api built using familiar calculator functionality to demonstrate how Serverless can be used to deploy a fleet of micro-services.

+** Instructions: **
+Something seems to be wrong with our Addition logic -- can you find and fix the bug?
+Can you make all tests pass?

+**Usage:**

+[npm run globals] -- set up dependencies

+[npm install] -- pull down any missing dependencies

+[npm run start] -- compile and run the project locally

+[cloud 9]:  Run --> Preview --> Launch to set up the running API;  Edit web/index.html with the new base_url and preview the page

+[npm run test] -- compile and run unit tests

+[npm run cover] -- compile and run coverage repot

 **Contents of the Project**

 *package.json* contains the description of the packages we will be using